psyfix/Offensive-Security-Notes/Application Security/Containers.md

 ![[Pasted image 20250702195840.png]]

 Auditing Roles
+- Never put sensitive information in the kube-public namespace.

 Testing Roles
 - Using the can-i to manually test permissions on serviceaccounts, users and namespaces.